microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

 - The `OnMessageActivityAsync()` method, which is called every time the agent receives a message from the user.
 - The `OnMembersAddedAsync()` method, which is called when a new user joins the conversation.

-As you can notice from the code, the current implementation it's empty.
+As you can notice from the code, the current implementation is empty.
 In the next task, we're going to implement some logic.

 # Task 2: Implement the Echo agent
 As first step, we're going to implement the `OnMessageActivityAsync()` method to respond to the user with the same message that the user sent.